-In many instances, it is not feasible nor cost effective to design and build for long-term potential sea level rise scenarios of a highly uncertain nature, such as at the upper end of RCP8.5 Rising Seas (2017) for the year 2100 (i.e., 83 inches of sea level rise).
-In this case, a project could be designed and constructed to account for likely mid-century sea level rise (i.e., 13 inches by 2050), and be built with the ability to adapt to more severe sea level rise scenarios over time.
-An alternate approach would be to build resilience to likely sea level rise by 2100 (i.e., 33 inches) now while identifying the adaptive capacity of the asset to the upper range estimate for 2100 (i.e., 83 inches) in case future projections indicate that level has become likely.
+In many instances, it is not feasible nor cost effective to design and build for long-term potential sea level rise scenarios of a highly uncertain nature, such as at the High scenario for the year 2100 (i.e., 6.6 feet of sea level rise).
+In this case, a project could be designed and constructed for a projected 1.0 feet of sea level rise by 2050, which is consistent with all the scenarios with design elements that enable adaptation to more severe sea level rise scenario over time.
+An alternate approach would be to design using the Intermediate scenario (i.e., 3.1 feet of sea level rise by 2100) now while identifying the adaptive capacity of the asset to the High scenario for 2100 (i.e., 6.6 feet) in case future projections indicate that level becomes likely.